 Grab a Beer at Beer Park: Full disclosure, they tack a concession fee of 4.85% onto every bill.
 It’s a cash grab, and the customer receives nothing in exchange for it.
 We suggest asking to have it removed as some have reported success in the past.
 If you are able to get over the fee, the rooftop view of the Strip and Bellagio fountains at Beer Park is legit.
 A 16 oz Budweiser will set you back $8.75, but there are few things we enjoy more than sitting on the rail watching the fountains dance.

-Bottomless Mimosas at Hexx: Our personal favorite thing to do at Paris in Las Vegas is grabbing bottomless mimosas at Hexx with brunch to aid in recovering from the previous night.
+Bottomless Mimosas at Hexx: Our personal favorite thing to do at Paris in Las Vegas (besides gambling of course) is grabbing bottomless mimosas at Hexx with brunch to aid in recovering from the previous night.
 Bottomless mimosas are available from 6 am – 2 pm for $26 per person.
 Note that there is a 2-hour time limit on consumption.

 Relax at Paris’ Soleil Pool: A unique rooftop pool experience, the Soleil pool deck is located on the rooftop wedged between Paris’ hotel tower and their replica Eiffel Tower.
 With rooftop views of nearby Strip properties, Soleil is the perfect spot to recharge and refresh.

-There you have it, our favorite things, outside of gaming, to do at Paris Las Vegas.
-Like most mega resorts on the Strip, there are plenty of attractions to keep you occupied.
+There you have it, our favorite things, outside of gaming, to do at and near Paris Las Vegas.
+Like most mega-resorts on the Strip, there are plenty of attractions to keep you occupied.
 Given the property’s center Strip location, there are plenty of things to do nearby as well.